Roofstock Review: Turnkey Single-Family Rental Properties

 On our first property purchase, we selected a property that had a fixed price.
 The first business day after we clicked “buy now,” we were called by Lizzy and inducted into the Roofstock process.

 She spent nearly an hour with us on the phone explaining how things work, asking us questions about our experience and helping us understand how the whole purchase process would unfold.
 Lizzy recommended lenders and insurance agents to us.
 The deals we were presented were pretty clearly awesome, so we just accepted her finds and moved on.
-It was hilariously easy; I think Laura and I went out to dinner that night.
+It was hilariously easy; Laura and I went out to dinner that night to celebrate doing nothing.

 A few days later Zach called, he’s the director of client services.
 He wanted to congratulate us on our purchase and see if we had any questions.
 Little did he know how many questions I would have – I had him on the phone for nearly two hours.
 I asked pretty much everything I could come up with down to their business model and the extent to which people can negotiate prices on the “make an offer” properties.